electronicalias/sesame-rt/README.md

 Mimic the new Sesame Demo.

 # Create local ssl certs
+Make sure you are in the root of the repository

+If using GitBash on Windows
+`openssl req -x509 -newkey rsa:4096 -keyout ssl/key.pem -out ssl/cert.pem -days 365 -nodes -subj "//CN=localhost"`

+If using Mac/Linux
 `openssl req -x509 -newkey rsa:4096 -keyout ssl/key.pem -out ssl/cert.pem -days 365 -nodes -subj "/CN=localhost"`

 # Building the container